 Hawaii as an eco-evolutionary study system

 The geological landscape of the Hawaiian Islands offers a matrix of volcanic substrates mapped in fine detail by chronological age and geochemical composition (Sherrod et al., 2007).
 On Hawaii Island in particular, independent gradients in elevation and precipitation interact within a matrix of substrate ages ranging from contemporary (active) to 500,000 years.
 Ongoing volcanic activity has created a dynamic mosaic of habitats with transitory to long-lasting fragmentation within landscapes.
+This dynamism on the present-day youngest island is a recapitulation of the early geological processes that formed the older, and now senescent, islands in the archipelago to Kauai.

 To investigate how ecological patterns change in response to varied evolutionary contexts we selected four focal sites across the chronosequence of substrate and island ages (two on Hawaii Island, one on Maui and one on Kauai) from which to compile interaction network data.
 Focal sites were selected to have similar forest composition (dominated by Metrosideros polymorpha: Myrtaceae), elevation (1100-1400m), and climate (mean annual precipitation 2000-3000 mm), while deliberately varying substrate age.
 The four sites span the chronosequence from 0.0002–5 million years (Kilauea and Kohala (Hawaii Island); Waikamoi (Maui), Kokee (Kauai); see Fig. [fig:map]).
 Existing genetic data from across Hawaii Island and Maui (including, but not limited to the focal sites), provide an evolutionary calibration of how arthropod populations have accumulated genetic diversity and divergence within the dynamic landscape of the focal sites.